T-Marenk/NetworkProgramming/README.md

 # Network Programming

-These are my solutions for the University of Helsinki course _Network Programmin_
+These are my solutions for the University of Helsinki course _Network Programming_